CAREERS IN THE AIR FORCE

 COMMISSIONING AND SERVICE COMMITMENT

-Upon completion of the Air Force ROTC program and graduation from law school, cadets are commissioned as second lieutenants.
+Upon completion of Air Force ROTC program and graduation from law school, cadets are commissioned as second lieutenants.
 The initial period of active duty is four years.
 Those who have completed legal licensing requirements, including admission to practice before a state’s highest court, normally enter active duty shortly thereafter.
 Those who have not yet completed legal licensing requirements are granted an educational delay until they meet those requirements.
 Graduates of the GLP begin active duty as first lieutenants and are eligible for promotion to captain on the day they complete six months of active duty.

 If you’re interested in becoming a nurse, Air Force ROTC has a great opportunity for you.
 The Nursing Scholarship Program is offered on a competitive basis.